Alex Bregman Player Props: Astros vs. Blue Jays

 Alex Bregman At The Plate

-- Bregman has an OPS of .761, fueled by an OBP of .358 and a team-best slugging percentage of .404 this season.
+- Bregman has seven doubles, a triple, eight home runs and 34 walks while batting .254.

-- Among the qualified hitters, he ranks 83rd in batting average, while his on-base percentage ranks 37th and he is 99th in slugging.
+- Among qualified batters in MLB, he ranks 87th in batting average, 44th in on-base percentage, and 105th in slugging.

-- Bregman enters this game on a 11-game hitting streak.
-During his last games, he's hitting .467 with one homer.
+- Bregman enters this game on a 12-game hitting streak.
+In his last outings, he's hitting .375 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.